 Thirty percent of adults aged 65 to 74 in the United States have lost all their remaining natural teeth.
 Tooth decay, trauma, or osteoporosis may all be factors.
 Whatever the cause, however, dental implants for seniors are a possible solution.

 In the past, tooth replacement options were essentially limited to dentures or bridges.
 While still available methods of tooth restoration, each has distinct disadvantages.
-Fortunately, however, the past 30 years have seen advancements in the area of tooth restoration, and dental implants are now an option to replace one or more missing teeth.
+Fortunately, however, the past 30 years have seen advancements in the area of tooth restoration, and many types of dental implants exist as solutions to replace one or more missing teeth.

 Some seniors may think that they are too old for dental implants, but that is not true.
 While people younger than 18 should not have implants, there is no upper age limit.
 Others may not think that they are candidates because of osteoporosis reducing jawbone density.
 If you have experienced bone loss in your jaw, you may still be a candidate for dental implants.
 You may require a subperiosteal implant as an alternative to an endosteal implant, or you may require a bone grafting procedure first, but osteoporosis does not automatically disqualify you.

 Nevertheless, there are contraindications for dental implants, such as the following:

 - Drug abuse